mathspp/mathspp/pages/testimonials/20250616-1957-sean/default.md

     category: review
     review-tag:
       - newsletter
+      - newsletter-drops
 published: false
 ---

 This is a great daily read no matter what your level is.
 If the drop is something you've not seen before, it takes two minutes to understand the concept and application and where you've recently run into the pattern it addresses.
 If it's something you're already familiar with, you can s